-Cam Cameron, whose career includes head coaching positions at the NFL and collegiate levels, made an immediate impact in his first year at LSU in 2013 as his play-calling and offensive scheme helped the Tigers put together one of the most prolific offenses in school history.
+Cam Cameron, whose career includes head coaching positions at the NFL and collegiate levels, goes into his third season with the Tigers in 2015.
+In his first year at LSU and with a veteran quarterback in Zach Mettenberger, Cameron’s offense had one of the most prolific seasons in school history.

 A native of Chapel Hill, N.C., Cameron joined the Tigers staff in February of 2013 after spending 14 seasons in the NFL where he coached some of the league’s top offensive players including Drew Brees, Philip Rivers and LaDainian Tomlinson.
 Cameron has coached a combined 30 years at the collegiate and NFL levels, which includes a 5-year stint as the head coach at Indiana and one season at the head coach of the Miami Dolphins.